MissouriMRDT/RoveSoSimulator/pages/arm-Implementation.md

 + A, B: Laser
 + X, Y: Solenoid

+Additionally, for use with only a keyboard, the following bindings were placed;
++ x-axis/J1; z-x
++ J2 (shoulder-bicep) - shift-ctrl
++ J3 (bicep-forarm) - w-s
++ J4 (forearm roll) - a-f
++ J5 (wrist up-down) - e-d
++ J6 (gripper roll) - q-r
++ Gripper Open-close; v-c (c to close, v shape when open)

+Finally, the following keys were used for extra features;
++ 0 - camera switch

 What's done where;
-+ In animation editor, you modify bones based on variables-...
++ In control rig-editor, you modify bones based on controls.
+"Controls" are basically elements made to simplify the moving of bones; a control could move and have several other bones copy its movement, or the controls could be targets of things.
+For reference to how minor they are, in Blender, "controls" themselves don't actually exist, people just use bones.
-+ ...+variables which are in the main blueprint and are given values based off control inputs-...
++ In the main (arm) blueprint, the controls are given values based off control inputs.
+This isn't done all in one thing because the main blueprint doesn't have access to the bones, and the control rig doesn't have access to input.
+  + Additionally, because there are two layers, limits are actually applied twice; from the input to the controls, and once from the controls to the bones.
+  + "Fun" fact; the control rig and main blueprint have access to what may be entirely different sets of nodes.
+Even the add nodes are different.
+(This is really annoying for copy-pasting)
-+ ...+control inputs (+which+) are made in Project Settings -> Input (see "How" section later)
++ The control inputs are made in Project Settings -> Input (see "How" section later)

 How to;
++
++ Add a (bone) control by right

+What was done;
-+ Add a control via Edit (Top bar) -> Project Settings -> Input (Left side, Engine section)
++ Input Controls were a control binding via Edit (Top bar) -> Project Settings -> Input (Left side, Engine section)
-  + Warning about Enhanced input *may* be irrelevant; I am uncertain whether we are actually using it
+  + There is a warning about Enhanced input.
+It *may* be irrelevant; I am uncertain whether we are actually using it
-+ Add an input action by right-clicking to pull up a search-and-add menu; search for "InputAction" *or* "InputAxis" and you should be able to select the one you need (names are convenient)
++ Read from input by adding input actions nodes in the blueprint; right-click to pull up a search-and-add menu; search for "InputAction" *or* "InputAxis" and you should be able to select the one you need (names are convenient)
-+ Add a variable through the plus next to My Blueprint -> Variables
-  + Drag it in or use the search-and-add method to create a node for using it
++ Feed the process order (white triangle bar thing) into the function "Bone Control," a function I made for this to significantly condense the code.
+Heres a guide to the parameters/input;
+  + white triangle-house-pentagon thing; evaluation order.
+Won't run if you don't start it, so connect it to the input axis.
+  + Target; uncertain: not an actual chosen parameter, I believe it is something to do with the space it evaluates?
+Should just stay as "self."
+  + Input Axis; how much the input axis...is?
+Feed "Axis value" from the input axis node into this.
+  + Control Name; name of the control to affect.
+Must be exact.
+No dropdown because this isn't in the control rig :(
+  + Rot(T) or Transf(F); Whether to affect the rotation or transformation (turn or relocate).
+The (T) and (F) show true and false
+  + Rate XYZ; the rate to change x, y and z, for the choice of transformation or rotation.
+If a value is zero, it does not change that axis.
+  + Limit; boolean for whether or not to limit the bone.
+Important if something can rotate indefinitely.
+  + Min XYZ; minimum values for x, y, and z that the control can be transformed to.
+  + Max XYZ; minimum values for x, y, and z that the control can be transformed to.

-Extra Notes;
++ Extra Notes;
 + Want to remove a connection between 2 nodes?
 Ctrl-click.

 |++++|++++|-|\_|-|\_|-|\_|-**Construction**-|\_|-|\_|-|\_|++++|++++|
 ## Extra Things
 Add a camera in the blueprint via the Components (left) -> "+ Add" button -> Camera.
 Move it in the heirarchy to be a child of the skeleton mesh.
-Select the camera, and in Details (window) -> Sockets -> Parent Socket use the file-search button to
+Select the camera, and in Details (window) -> Sockets -> Parent Socket use the file-search button to assign the camera to a bone.

+## Out of Order Changes
+If you alter the original mesh, you can right-click on the mesh in unreal and reimport it.
+May not update things based on it, however.
+If you make a change to the skeleton after creating the control rig, right-click on the Root bone (the total parent bone) -> Assets (section) -> Refresh -> select the skeletal mesh.
 ## Venting and bugs
 Process Location: Importing the created mesh, weight paint the mesh